open-cloud/open-cloud.github.io.old/2_developer.md

   7. Click the 'Save and Continue' button.
   8. XOS will now run your program in the background.
 Check back later (i.e. refresh the page in your browser) and the result of the program will be displayed in the Output box.

 The second is by running a TOSCA program using command line tools.
-To do this from inside the XOS container, use command-line tools to run TOSCA specifications.
-You don't have to add the specification to the data model, and you don't have to wait for XOS to queue and execute the specification.
+To do this from inside the XOS container, you don't have to add the specification to the data model, and you don't have to wait for XOS to queue and execute the specification.
 The command-line tool returns output on completion.
 To execute a TOSCA specification, use the following command:

 ```
   /opt/xos/tosca/run.py <email-address> <filename>